-Counter & Backcounter (Arch 50, 7-11 S Lambeth Pl), upscale gay-popular French/American brasserie, breakfast, lunch, Sunday brunch and dinner, wines/cocktails.
+Counter & Backcounter (Arch 50, 7-11 S Lambeth Pl) - CLOSED - upscale gay-popular French/American brasserie, breakfast, lunch, Sunday brunch and dinner, wines/cocktails.

 Fire (South Lambeth Rd, Vauxhall), cutting-edge lighting and sound system, muscle guys mix with club kids.
-OrangeNation events include: Friday/Saturday 11pm-11am A:M; Sunday mornings 4am-noon Beyond afterhours; and at the Mirror Arch, Hard On third Saturdays, rubber/ leather/ uniform/ sports kit or naked (just your boots) nights.
-The Sunday night/ Monday morning midnight-7am Orange gay dance parties moved to the nearby Lightbox (6a South Lambeth Pl).
+OrangeNation events include: Friday/Saturday 11pm-11am A:M at Protocol; Sunday mornings Beyond afterhours from 4am at Fire; and Sunday night/ Monday morning 11pm-7am Orange gay dance parties at Lightbox (6a South Lambeth Pl).

 The Flying Dutchman (156 Wells Way, Camberwell, South London), LGBTQ-friendly historic pub, shows, performances, art exhibits, special events.
-ComUnion sex parties for men, the first Sunday and third Friday each month.
+CumUnion sex parties for men, the first Sunday each month.

-George & Dragon (2 Blackheath Hill, Duptford Bridge), late night gay cabaret bar, guys of many ages and types.
+George & Dragon (2 Blackheath Hill, Duptford Bridge), late night gay cabaret and piano bar; drag shows, bingo, guys of many ages and types.

 Ministry of Sound (103 Gaunt St, Southwark), all-night mainstream dance club; trailblazing global house music brands.

 Prince of Greenwich (72 Royal Hill, Greenwich), ornate antique Victorian pub, TV lounge; home-style Italian food, regular cabaret entertainment, Tuesday 8pm movies, party events.